openshift/pagerduty-short-circuiter/README.md

 ## Features:

-- Users can select the alert, which they want to work upon, through CLI, and they will be able to quickly login to the cluster, using ocm-container, without having to copy-paste information from the alert metadata and will be taken straight to the problematic namespace.
+- Users can select the alert, which they want to work upon, through CLI, and they will be able to quickly login to the cluster, using ocm-container, without having to copy-paste information from the alert metadata.
 - Users will be provided with alert metadata in the terminal.
+- Users can switch between different PagerDuty teams they're a part of.
+- Users can acknowledge incidents assigned to them.
-- Can query who is oncall.
+- Users can query who is oncall.
+- Users can query when a they are scheduled for next oncall.
 - `pdcli` requires zero configuration, just one-time login is required.

-- Sets helpful environment variables inside ocm-container like $NAMESPACE, $JOB, $POD, $INSTANCE, $VERSION based on the alert metadata.
+## Prerequisites:

+You will need to have [ocm-container](https://github.com/openshift/ocm-container) installed and configured locally for the cluster login functionality to work.

+For further installation instructions please follow the repository [docs](https://github.com/openshift/ocm-container#readme).

 ## Installation
 First clone the repository somewhere in your $PATH.
 A common place would be within your $GOPATH. <br>